The Politically Incorrect Guide to the Civil War As a graduate history instructor, I found this book to be a refreshing view of history. It's

 The Illustrated Battle Cry of Freedom The Civil War

 Six Years of Hell Harpers Ferry During the Civil War While Harpers Ferry was an important location during the Civil War, in most Civil War books it's a sideshow of something larger.
 John Brown's raid, Lee's invasions of 1862 & 1863 as well as Early's 1864 raid are all covered in depth

-The Official Virginia Civil War Battlefield Guide Virginia was host to nearly 1/3rd of all Civil War engagements.
+Official Virginia Civil War Battlefield Guide Virginia was host to nearly 1/3rd of all Civil War engagements.
 This guide covers them all like a mini-history of the war.
 This guide organizes battles chronologically.
-Each campaign has a detailed overview, followed by concise
+Each campaign has a detailed overview, followed by concise descriptions of the

 Civil War Musket Wood & Steel Frontier Rifle Designed After The Original Rifle,

 This Civil War Musket replica has been designed after the original rifle of its era.
 Measures approximately 37 inches long.
 Each is constructed with a solid one-piece wood stock, painted steel barrel and die-cast parts.

 Civil War Model 1851 Naval Pistol Engraved Silver Tone / Gold Tone Finish and

 Wooden Grips - Replica of Revolver Used by Both USA / Union and CSA / Confederate Forces